mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/index.md

 enterprise: false
 ---

-Learn how to run services and operate services in production with this collection of tutorials about using DC/OS&trade;.
+Learn how to run services and operate services in production with this collection of tutorials about using Mesosphere&reg; DC/OS&trade;.

 #include /mesosphere/dcos/include/tutorial-disclaimer.tmpl